 - the ability to run or learn to run basic and more complex statistical analyses in Matlab, R, Python, etc.

-Applicants must be eligible to work in the United States.
+Preferably but not exclusively, applicants must be eligible to work in the United States to apply for T32s.

 LNCD projects are supported by ongoing R01 NIMH grants and endowments to provide a stable research environment.
 Pittsburgh has uniquely strong neuroscience, psychiatry, and psychology communities through the University of Pittsburgh and Carnegie Mellon University, which are highly collaborative.
 The city was recently named one of the most affordable cities in the U.S., has a long-standing culture and large university population, and is a hotspot for major entrepreneurships such as Google and Uber.